 "Homes generally sell within days of hitting the market when inventory is reduced because there are many buyers, so there's less risk involved with buying first and selling second," says The Balance.

 This isn't always the case, though.
-Work with a reputable real estate agent who understands the market well and provides you with the best advice on buying a home before selling based on your budget and circumstances.
+When selling and buying a home at the same time, it is important to work with a reputable real estate agent who understands the housing market well and provides you with advice on buying a home before selling based on your budget and circumstances.
+Plus, the right real estate agent can represent you as a seller and buyer.
+This streamlines communication and minimizes the number of housing professionals you have to work with along the way.

 #2 Work Out Your Finances